Rendering of the proposed Mother Canada statue. Photo via Facebook

 Any national park, QC

 An ash tray, six meters in diameter, to sit upon any oversized Adirondack chair across our nation, since we have the biggest ones in the world.
 For every time oversized, French Canadians want to just go for a rip and hack a dart.

 James Bay, ON

 A First Nations woman holding a stack of treaties in one hand, with her other hand extended toward Europe across the ocean.
 To remind European Canadians that if they prefer not to support the federal government's treaties with Canada's original inhabitants that they could always hop back on the leaky boats their scurvy-riddled ancestors rode in on.

 A Habs fan triumphantly mounting a flaming overturned cop car to commemorate the one hot-button issue that reliably motivates concerned Canadians to take to the streets.
 Due to likely opposition in Quebec it can be moved to Vancouver with a Canucks sweater retrofit.

-The inscription at the bottom of this monument reads "Neighbour, love thyself."
+The inscription at the bottom of this monument reads "Neighbor, love thyself."

-Same giant nickel as the one in Sudbury, but this one is in honour of hometown heroes Nickelback.
+Same giant nickel as the one in Sudbury, but this one is in honor of hometown heroes Nickelback.
 (Originality is not their strong suit, y'all.)